Single- versus Multi-Carrier Terahertz-Band Communications: A Comparative Study: Candidate THz-band SC/MC Waveforms

 \subsection{OTFS}

-The recently proposed OTFS WF \cite{hadani2017orthogonal} is tailored for high-Doppler doubly-selective channels, typically arising in V2X communications.
-Unlike the other WFs that modulate data in the TF domain, OTFS modulates data in the DD domain, transforming the TV channel in TF into a $2$D quasi-TIV channel in DD.
-The corresponding transmission frame symbols experience a nearly constant channel gain \cite{raviteja2018interference}, making OTFS a promising solution in high-Doppler MP channels, exploiting the full diversity of TV-FSC and providing substantial delay and Doppler resilience \cite{surabhi2019diversity}.
+The recently proposed OTFS waveform \cite{hadani2017orthogonal} is tailored for high-Doppler doubly-selective channels, typically arising in V2X communications.
+Unlike the other waveforms that modulate data in the TF domain, OTFS modulates data in the DD domain, transforming the TV channel in TF into a $2$D quasi-TIV channel in DD.
+The corresponding transmission frame symbols experience a nearly constant channel gain \cite{raviteja2018interference}, making OTFS a promising solution in high-Doppler multi-path channels, exploiting the full diversity of TV-FSC and providing substantial delay and Doppler resilience \cite{surabhi2019diversity}.
 OTFS is superior to CP-OFDM in this context.

 OTFS modulation consists of two main blocks, OTFS transform and Heisenberg transform, as illustrated in Fig.~\ref{fig:SCMC_scheme_block_diagram}(e).
 Furthermore, OTFS transform involves two stages, inverse symplectic finite Fourier transform (ISFFT) and windowing.
 ISFFT maps data symbols $d_\ddd[l,k]$ in the DD domain to samples $d_\tfd[m,n]$ in the TF domain as follows \cite{raviteja2018interference}